 Waste Determination Process for Waste Incidental to Reprocessing

-In rendering a waste determination, the U.S. Department of Energy (DOE) uses various technical analyses to evaluate whether certain radioactive waste byproducts should actually be classified as waste incidental to reprocessing (WIR), rather than high-level waste (HLW).
-These analyses usually include a performance assessment to evaluate the potential radiological dose attributable to the waste material, and determine whether the material will meet the applicable WIR criteria.
+In rendering a waste determination, the U.S. Department of Energy (DOE) uses various technical analyses to evaluate whether certain radioactive waste byproducts can be managed as low-level waste (LLW) (i.e., waste incidental to reprocessing (WIR)), rather than managed as high-level waste (HLW).
+Those analyses usually include a performance assessment and other quantitative and qualitative factors to evaluate the potential radiological dose attributable to the waste material, and determine whether the material will meet the applicable WIR criteria.

-The performance objectives set forth in 10 CFR Part 61 include the following notable provisions to protect the public and the environment:
+The performance objectives set forth in 10 CFR Part 61 are the following provisions to protect the public, workers, and the environment: